• Skip to primary navigation

 Instructions

-• Add peas to a bowl with lukewarm and let sit overnight (or for a minimum of 4 hours).
-Then rinse peas well.
+• Add peas to bowl and let sit overnight (or for a minimum of 4 hours).

-• Once cook time is complete, quick-release pressure.
-Remove bay leaf and thyme sprigs.
-Serve with rice or as-is.
+• Once cooking is complete, quick-release the pressure.
+Remove the bay leaf and thyme sprigs.

 Notes